-Easily sign up for one of our classes in either Downtown Savannah or in Rincon.
-Book private classes and Thai Massage sessions either on-site in Savannah or from the comfort of your own home.
+Easily sign up for a private class or a Thai Massage sessions either on-site in Savannah or from the comfort of your own home.
 Please email us at with any questions.

 “IF YOUR FEAR IS KEEPING YOU FROM TRYING IT, TRY TO TRUST WHAT WAS MY EXPERIENCE, LET YOURSELF FEEL FOOLISH FOR JUST ONE HOUR AND I GUARANTEE WHAT COMES OF IT WILL BE MAGICAL"

 I was asked by a friend to write about my Yoga experience.
 I laughed at such an idea; my musings would only make for more fear for others.
 That is the way I sometimes judge things, is by the level of fear that I experience.
 But as I contemplated maybe doing what she so graciously asked, I started thinking about my experience to date and it brought a smile and a sense of accomplishment.
 I decided I would give this writing thing a go, walk through my fear of what others think of the way I think.